-Despite all the programs and structures designed to prevent and end homelessness and because of historical and contemporary structural racism, people of color disproportionately experience homelessness.
-To truly end homelessness, we must change the systems that perpetuate racial inequity.
-Doing so is not an easy or quick task, but together, we can take steps to educate ourselves and use our voices to push the field toward greater racial equity.
+Because structural and racial inequities are a root cause of homelessness, we must change the systems that perpetuate racial inequity.
+Doing so is not an easy or quick task, nor is it solely the role of philanthropy.
+But together, we can take steps to educate ourselves and use our influence locally and nationally to push for housing justice.

-To address this, Funders Together to End Homelessness is launching a two-year community of practice called Foundations for Racial Equity to help funders move the needle toward greater racial equity in homelessness and housing.
+In 2019, Funders Together launched the first cohort of Foundations for Racial Equity.
+We are excited to announce that we will convene a second cohort of Foundations for Racial Equity starting June 2021 to help funders move the needle toward greater racial equity in homelessness and housing.